 - Dining locations will be limited in capacity.
 Some locations will remain temporarily closed.

 - Private dining and in-room delivery will not be offered during the initial reopening window.

 - Mobile order service will be offered at select quick-service dining locations throughout the Walt Disney World theme parks (when open), Disney Springs and select Disney Resort hotels.

 - Mobile Check-In will be available for table-service dining via My Disney Experience.

-Find more information and a list of all dining locations that are currently available at Disney Springs and the Disney Resort hotels or will be open upon the theme parks' reopening dates, check out our complete guide to dining at Disney World in 2020.
+Find more information and a list of all dining locations that are currently available at Disney Springs, the Disney Resort hotels and theme parks, check out our complete guide to dining at Disney World.

-While the rest of Walt Disney World Resort, including the theme parks and hotels, gears up for a magical reopening, Disney Springs has reopened to the public.
-Upon arrival, guests undergo temperature screenings, and all guests over the age of 2 are required to wear facial coverings.
-We've rounded up the details you need to know before you arrive, including a full list of all of the shops and restaurants that are currently available for you to enjoy.
+Upon arrival at Disney Springs, guests undergo temperature checks and security screenings, and all guests over the age of 2 are required to wear facial coverings.
+We have a separate post with details you need to know about visiting Disney Springs now, including a full list of all of the shops and restaurants that are currently open for you to enjoy.